PhyseChan/openfst_practices/README.md

 ## Simple_okenizer

-The `simple_tokenizer` only tokenizes a sentence with a fixed small token table and presents all possible paths.
+The `simple_tokenizer` only tokenizes a sentence with a hardcoded small token table and presents all possible paths.

 The graph of Tokenization fst:
 <img src="./simple_tokenizer/imgs/tokenization.png" width="50%">